priprii/ComboSkills/README.md

 - When ComboSkills has been loaded, you'll find a new subtab on the Plugins tab called 'ComboSkills.dll' where you can setup skills/combos

 # Skills
-- This tab is where you add skills that you want to use in combos
+The Skills tab is where you add skills that you want to use in combos.
 - **Skill Name**: Must be exactly how it shows in the in-game combat log when you use a skill
 - **Alternative Name**: For skills which switch to other skills on proc (Eg. Dragoon's 'True Thrust' becomes 'Raiden Thrust'), otherwise leave this field blank
 - **Key Binding**: The key you press when using the skill in-game